 - The Fallout series of games fall prey to this trope as well.

-- In Fallout 1, even a character with middling Barter skill can sell items to shopkeepers at higher prices than the shopkeepers' prices.
-With repeated buying and selling attempts, you can take literally everything any shopkeeper owns peacefully.
+- In Fallout 1, even a character with middling Barter skill could sell items to shopkeepers at higher prices than the shopkeepers' prices.
+With repeated buying and selling attempts, you could take literally everything any shopkeeper owned peacefully.
+It was a real Game Breaker, and was nerfed by the first patch — traders no longer sell cheaper than they buy.

 - Other Fallout games jacked up the prices of shopkeepers, but it's still very possible to steal items from their shop or kill them and take everything.
 The only things you can attain exclusively through spending caps are the room themes for your residence in Fallout 3.